Gene-Weaver/VoucherVision/README.md

 - The simplest solution is to install pytorch with CPU only, avoiding the CUDA problem entirely.
 - Alternatively, you can install the [latest pytorch release](https://pytorch.org/get-started/locally/) for your specific system, either using the cpu only version `pip3 install torch`, `pip3 install torchvision`, `pip3 install torchaudio` or by matching the pythorch version to your CUDA version.
 - We have not validated CUDA 11.6 or CUDA 11.7, but our code is likely to work with them too.
 If you have success with other versions of CUDA/pytorch, let us know and we will update our instructions.

 ---

+# Create a Desktop Shortcut to Launch VoucherVision GUI
+We can create a desktop shortcut to launch VoucherVision.
+In the `../VoucherVision/` directory is a file called `create_desktop_shortcut.py`.
+In the terminal, move into the `../VoucherVision/` directory and type:
+<pre><code class="language-python">python create_desktop_shortcut.py</code></pre>
+<button class="btn" data-clipboard-target="#code-snippet"></button>
+Follow the instructions, select where you want the shortcut to be created, then where the virtual environment is located.

+---